VanOvermeire/aws-sdk-compile-checks/aws-sdk-compile-checks-macro/README.md

 The false positives and negatives are unavoidable in sufficiently complex use cases.
 They can be mitigated by improving the heuristics, but in some cases you will have to take action yourself:
-- split off code that was misidentified as an SDK call, or remove the macro
+- split off code that was misidentified as an SDK call
 - pick names that help the macro identify the correct client (e.g. `sqs_client` instead of `client`)
-- specify the SDKs that need to be checked with `sdk =` (see the examples section above)
+- specify the SDKs that need to be checked with `sdk =` (see the 'Usage' section above)

-In theory, the required properties could change over time, which would mean the macro should somehow take into account what version of the AWS SDK you are running.
+In theory, the required properties could evolve over time, which would mean the macro should take into account what version of the AWS SDK you are running.
-But in practice this should be extremely rare for backwards-compatibility reasons.
+But since this is a breaking change for existing properties, this should be very rare.
-False negatives can occur when new methods are added to the SDKs that are not yet in the list maintained by this macro.
+False negatives can occur when new methods are added to the SDKs that are not yet in the list maintained by this macro though.

+## PRs etc.

+Pull requests, comments, suggestions... are welcome.

+## TODO

+- Inline documentation
+- Less owning of stuff
+- Refactoring of internals
+- Get rid of unwraps

+## Crates that are not yet included

-Finally, _several crates are currently not included_:
+Some 30 crates are currently not included, you can find a list below.

+In some cases, I thought these crates were less important, or had less use for compile time checks.
+And more crates and methods mean more space and time requirements.
+On request, crates from this list can be added.

 - aws_sdk_finspace
 - bcmdataexports